Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/ecs-outside-of-games.md

 ## Rendering

-I'm using the [`piet`][piet] crate as an abstraction over a drawing canvas.
+I'm using the [`piet` crate ][piet] as an abstraction over a drawing canvas.
 This is awesome because not only has all the hard work been implemented, including tricky things like fonts and gradients, but there are also backends for all the major platforms.
 Including the browser.
-This means we can create a an online demo later on by compiling to WebAssembly, which is a massive boon when trying to show other people your work.
+This means we can create a an online demo later on by compiling to WebAssembly, which is a massive boon when trying to show other people your work...
+It's also just a well-written library and does exactly what I need.

-The `piet-web` backend introduces a minor complication because its `RenderContext` borrows JavaScript objects, though.
-That means every time we need to render we'll have to create a temporary `System` which holds a reference to a particular piet backend.
+The `piet-web` backend introduces a minor complication (in the form of mental overhead) because its `RenderContext` borrows JavaScript objects.
+That means every time we need to render we'll have to create a temporary `System` which holds a reference to a particular piet backend, instead of implementing `System` on the `Renderer` directly.

 ```rust
 // arcs/render/renderer.rs